East of West: Reception

 The first issue of East of West sold out in the week of its release.

 Newsarama's David Pepose wrote that knowing where the story is going "can be a challenge", but that "with sharp art and strong dialogue, this first issue has a lot going for it".

 Greg McElhatton of Comic Book Resources said, "Hickman and Dragotta are clearly telling an epic story, and it feels so rich and textured that it's hard to not want to see more.
 The comic is off to an extremely strong start".

 Reviews of the first five issues by IGN have received ratings ranging from 7.0 to 9.0 out of 10.

 J.C.
 Maçek III of PopMatters said after reading issue #2, "there is enough potential in both substance and style to give East of West a shot… with both barrels."

 In a review of the fifth issue, The A.V.
 Club's Oliver Sava said, "this conclusion to the first arc solidifies the emotional stakes of the story while setting a clear path for the future."
-McElhatton wrote that the eighth issue " is another strong installment in a series that deserves even more attention than it's already received."
+McElhatton wrote that the eighth issue "is another strong installment in a series that deserves even more attention than it's already received."

 The first trade paperback collection, The Promise, topped the Diamond Comic Distributors sales charts in September.

 It was chosen as one of Digital Spy's top ten comics of 2013.

+By 2024, East of West has sold 1.5 million copies.